 BBQ meals are available before play and the bar opens from 6pm.

 All Covid Health regulations regarding Clubs are to apply, Double Vaccination of players, visitors and guests.
 Mask wearing while not seated to eat or drink or can not social distance.
 While playing bowls on the green masks are not mandatory, but keep in mine your social distancing rule.

 Download the RBC Jack Attack Registration Form here

 - Two bowl triples (with teams able to be register between 3 and 6 players)

 - Substitutions permitted

 - Bowls will be provided for each player

-All players are required to pay a one-off $5 temporary membership fee (for the duration of the Jack Attack season) to cover insurance.
+All players are required to pay a one-off $10 temporary membership fee for the year to cover insurance.
 This also entitles players to members’ bar prices.

 Each team is required to pay $30 per night green fees (regardless the number of players per team).
 The team payment can be collected by the team organiser/leader (or another team member) and paid to the games coordinator on arrival at the club each week.

-Anyone buying a steak burger or two sausage burgers automatically get a free ticket into a weekly $30 meat tray raffle.
+Anyone buying a steak burger or two sausage burgers automatically gets a free ticket into a weekly $30 meat tray raffle.